ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 ## Setup your Python learning environment
 1. Create an account on `https://kaggle.com`
 2. Go to `https://www.kaggle.com/ryanorsinger/intro-to-python`
-3. Click "Fork" to make your own copy so you can experiment.
+3. Click "Copy and Edit" to make your own copy so you can experiment.
-4. We will be running Python code inside a "Jupyter Notebook"
+4. We will be running Python code inside a "Kernel", which is a special document.

 ### Using Jupyter Notebooks